versionpress/versionpress/docs/content/en/developer/setup.md

 ## Debugging

+!!!
+Warning "PHP Debugging"
-> **Note**: VersionPress consists of core PHP code plus React app for the frontend.
+    VersionPress consists of core PHP code plus React app for the frontend.
 This section is about PHP debugging only.

 The development environment is preconfigured with [Xdebug](https://xdebug.org/).
 Here's an example setup: